 This is an enormous and complex topic that may encompass physical, emotional, psychological, and spiritual components, all of which require continual exercising of our awareness and mindfulness.
-Rather than keeping questions or assumptions regarding injuries and/or performance anxiety to yourself, seek advice from faculty and other professionals in the appropriate field.
+Rather than keeping questions or assumptions regarding injuries and/or performance anxiety to yourself, seek advice from faculty, the Highlander Success Center, and other professionals in the appropriate field.

 Establish Good and Healthy Practice Habits: Musician skills are many, one skill is athleticism (Think: regularity, strength, flexibility, durability and rest).
 Your practice time is not included in your university schedule.
 You should enter practice times on your calendar and keep that appointment.
 Begin your practice time with mental preparation.
 What is your goal(s) for this particular practice time?
 Warm up before and cool down after.
 Take a rest break of 5 minutes out of every 20-25 minutes.
 It is best to keep the schedule and duration consistent and regular (you are an athlete).
 If a break in your practice routine occurs, begin your return in small amounts, and increase/ramp-up time and difficulty levels slowly, step-by- step.
 Sustaining an injury will only make achieving your goals more difficult, delayed, and painful.
 Perform in as relaxed a manner as possible: be sensitive to your own individual limits.
 Maintain good general health habits with balanced activities, good sleep, regular meals, and moderate exercise; keeping in mind that some activities and exercise risk injury.
-Approach drastic changes in schedule or habit with care: We encourage you to read the resources, and watch the video of Dr. Serap Bastepe-Gray, describing common injuries musicians encounter and how to avoid such.
-There are some excellent warm-up and cool-down exercises, and humor to be found within.
+Approach drastic changes in schedule or habit with care.